 Edward died on 7 July 1307 at Burgh on the Sands in Cumberland and his embalmed body was taken first to Waltham Abbey in Essex before being brought to Westminster for burial in the chapel of St Edward the Confessor on 27 October.
 His large grey marble tomb chest, in which his bones lie, has no effigy or decoration and the, now rather faint, inscription was not painted on it until the 16th century:

 "Edwardus Primus Scotorum Malleus.
 Pactum Serva" (Edward the First, Hammer of the Scots.
 Keep Troth)

-was not painted on it until the 16th century.
 In 1774 his tomb was opened and inside a Purbeck marble coffin his body was found nearly entire, wrapped in a waxed linen cloth and wearing royal robes of red and gold with a crimson mantle.
 He had a gilt crown on his head and carried a sceptre surmounted by a dove and oak leaves in enamels.

 A painted figure, which may represent him, is on the wooden Sedilia in the Abbey, to the south of the High Altar.

 She was born about 1244 and died at Harby in Nottinghamshire in November 1290.
 Her body was embalmed and Edward erected stone memorial crosses at the places where her funeral procession rested on its way back to London, from Lincoln to Charing Cross.
 Her heart was laid at Blackfriars but the monument there was destroyed at the Dissolution of the monastery.
 A monument for her at Lincoln was destroyed in 1641 (this was nearly identical to the one at Westminster).